 - You may not get the medical care you need.

-- Medical providers may doubt that you have a particular condition or its severity even if the condition was well documented before the incarceration.
+- Medical providers may doubt that you have a particular condition or doubt its severity, even if the condition was well documented before the incarceration.

 - Just documenting the impairment can be next to impossible in some cases.

-If you cannot continue your case, don’t worry about it.
-Just because you have your hearing while incarcerated does not mean you wont win.
+If you cannot continue your case, does not mean you wont win.
 Just put on the best case you can.